-This post summarizes the findings relating to the second part of the See Banknote paper., which conclusively asserts that “the risk of transmission [of Covid-19] via banknotes and coins is very low, and that cash is Secure container for storing money and valuables, with high resistance to breaking and entering. to use” (Tamele, Zamora-Pérez et al. 2021: 27).
+This post summarizes the findings relating to the second part of the See Banknote paper.
+More, which conclusively asserts that “the risk of transmission [of Covid-19] via banknotes and coins is very low, and that cash is Secure container for storing money and valuables, with high resistance to breaking and entering.
+More to use” (Tamele, Zamora-Pérez et al. 2021: 27).

 Researchers studying the likelihood of Covid-19 transmission through cash often cited a paper by Thomas et al. (2008) that found that the influenza virus could survive on banknotes for up to three days in high concentrations, under ideal laboratory conditions.
 The study considered that “although viruses have not been found on From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More, the potential for their transmission via money is possible.”

 Angelakis et al. (2014) had found that the efficiency of viral transmission through cash depended on the “viral strain, the nature of the host cells and surfaces, and atmospheric conditions.”
 ECB-commissioned research on other viruses, such as the avian flu (2006) and swine flu (2009), had already concluded that cash did not pose a significant risk of viral transmission to its users.